 In this blog, I take a closer look at the idea of creativity being seen as a process of ‘joining-the-dots’ and how this idea links to what we know about both individual and group creativity.
 And how you can use this understanding to bring creativity into your world.

-You may be familiar with a creativity being described as a process of ‘joining-the-dots’.
-Amanda Palmer, the American Musician, sums this up perfectly through a quote taken from her memoir: The Art of Asking: How I learned to Stop Worrying and Let People Help.
+You may be familiar with creativity being described as a process of ‘joining-the-dots’.
+Amanda Palmer, the American Musician, sums this up perfectly through a quote taken from her memoir: The Art of Asking: How I Learned to Stop Worrying and Let People Help.

 This may be an experience that resonates with the creative experiences of other people.
 It is noticeable how this quote bears a striking resemblance to The Four Stages of Creativity (Preparation, Incubation, Illumination, Verification).
-Collect the existing dots, connect the dots (creating something new) and sharing them.
+Collect the existing dots, connect the dots (creating something new) and share.

 ‘Joining-the-dots’ from Disneyland to Motown Records to Harry Potter

-Take Disneyland, Walt Disney himself described the moment where the idea for Disneyland was formed was when his daughters were very young and Walt would take them to the Merry-Go-Round in Griffith Park, Los Angeles.
-Walt would sit on the park bench eating peanuts, while they rode.
-It was in this moment that moment, sitting alone, that Walt Disney began imagine building something where parents and children can have fun together.
+Take Disneyland: Walt Disney himself described the moment when the idea for Disneyland was formed when his daughters were very young, and Walt would take them to the Merry-Go-Round in Griffith Park, Los Angeles.
+Walt would sit on the park bench eating peanuts while they rode.
+In this moment, sitting alone, Walt Disney began to imagine building something where parents and children can have fun together.
 Walt coined these moments as ‘imagineering’.
 Where imagination and engineering combine to create the Disney experience.
 Walt Disney ‘imagineered’ (joined-the-dots’) Disneyland into existence.

-Take a look at the following TED Talk by Bill Stainton, the 29-time Emmy Award winner, author and key-note speaker talking about what he has learnt about creativity and how the key to this is related to the connections we make and the mindset with adopt.
+Take a look at the following TED Talk by Bill Stainton, the 29-time Emmy Award winner, author and keynote speaker, talking about what he has learnt about creativity and how the key to this is related to the connections we make and the mindset we adopt.

 For privacy reasons YouTube needs your permission to be loaded.I Accept

-Bill Stainton likens the creative process of ‘joining the dots’ and applies it specifically to the social connections we make.
-Bill Stainton makes the case for creativity being about taking two or more things that are different, things that don’t usually go together and finding the surprising connection.
+Bill Stainton likens the creative process of ‘joining the dots’ and applies it specifically to our social connections.
+Bill Stainton makes the case for creativity being about taking two or more different things that don’t usually go together and finding a surprising connection.
 Connecting the dots.
-With the dots being anything; ideas, experiences or people.
+The dots represent anything: ideas, experiences, or people.
 Therefore, the more people you interact with, the more connections you can make.
 Therefore, the odds of one of those ideas being a breakthrough connection increase dramatically.

 Through the visuals of a variety of dots, Bill Stainton also advocates for the impact of diversity to increase the quality and quantity of your ideas.
 In Bill’s team, it took a ‘Science guy’ (in this case, Bill Nye) working amongst a team of writers and producers to create an innovative idea.
-Bill being the differently coloured dot in this example, to the benefit of the show and an entire generation was then introduced to the power and possibility of Science.
+Bill, being the differently coloured dot in this example, to the benefit of the show and an entire generation, was introduced to Science’s power and possibility.

-In the spirit of connecting dots… notice how the points that Bill Stainton raises, share a similarity with Amy Climer’s three factors.
-Within Bill Stainton’s team, creativity was understood as collaborative, social process and Bill Nye had to have felt ‘psychologically safe enough’ to throw out his idea of playing with liquid Nitrogen.
+In the spirit of connecting dots… notice how Bill Stainton’s points share a similarity with Amy Climer’s three factors.
+Within Bill Stainton’s team, creativity was understood as a collaborative, social process, and Bill Nye had to have felt ‘psychologically safe enough’ to throw out his idea of playing with liquid Nitrogen.
 Notice how when Bill Nye went on to get his own TV show, his clear sense of purpose was clear and written on the wall ‘Change The World’.

 Bill Stainton goes on to talk about a lot about the process of creativity.
-Specifically, the importance of recognising the importance of ‘cracking your cocoon’.
+Specifically, it is important to recognise the importance of ‘cracking your cocoon’.
 Requiring two things.
-Firstly, being a ‘dot collector’ of ideas, experiences, people.
-The more different the better.
+Firstly, being a ‘dot collector’ of ideas, experiences, and people.
+The more different, the better.
 Secondly, being a ‘dot connector’.

-Central to this, is rather than looking at people as different, look at them as additional pieces to your puzzle.
-In this case, when you join the dots of Walt Disney, Berry Gordy, J.K Rowling, Bill Stainton and Bill Nye, their stories are one that can help us to demystify creativity.
-Their story is one of dot collecting, dot connecting and sharing.
+Central to this is rather than looking at people as different, look at them as additional pieces to your puzzle.
+In this case, when you join the dots of Walt Disney, Berry Gordy, J.K Rowling, Bill Stainton and Bill Nye, their stories can help us demystify creativity.
+Their story is one of dot collecting, dot-connecting and sharing.
 Just like Amanda Palmer described.
-Dot collecting being the stages of preparation and incubation, dot connecting being the stage of illumination and dot sharing being the stage of verification.
+Dot collecting is the stage of preparation and incubation, dot-connecting is the stage of illumination, and dot sharing is the stage of verification.